meatball133/crystal/concepts/bools/about.md

 # => false
 ```

-Since what is in the bracket is evaluted first so will it affect when using the not operator.
+Since what is in the bracket is evaluated first so will it affect when using the not operator.

 ```crystal
 >>>!true && false